Dance in Canada: Ballroom dance in Canada

 Canada is an active member of two largest ballroom dance associations, WDSF (national branch called Canada DanceSport) and WDC.
 It hosts such noticeable annual dance competitions as Snowball Classic and La Classique du Quebec.

-Indigenous Dance
+Indigenous dance

 The Red River Jig is a traditional dance of the Canadian Métis.
-The origins of the dance lie in the traditional dances of the First Nations, French, English, Scots, and Orcadian peoples from whom the Métis Nation was born.[1]
-The name refers to the Red River of the North which forms the border between North Dakota and Minnesota (USA) flowing northward through Winnipeg, Manitoba, Canada to Hudson's Bay.
+The origins of the dance lie in the traditional dances of the First Nations, French, English, Scots, and Orcadian peoples from whom the Métis Nation was born.
+The name refers to the Red River of the North which forms the border between North Dakota and Minnesota flowing northward through Winnipeg, Manitoba to Hudson Bay.

+A Round Dance is a traditional dance of several Indigenous groups in Western Canada.
+A powwow typically includes several dances such as jingle dress dancing and hoop dancing.
+Northwest coast Indigenous nations in the smokehouse or longhouse traditions include ceremonial, social and performative dancing such as the archer dance and the down-spreading dance.

-Prominent Canadian Dancers
+Notable Canadian dancers

 Canadian dancers have been recognised in international competitions.